Why tailored onboarding matters

 Thanks to Lauryn Isford, Jesse Miller, Sandhya Hegde, Ian Taylor, Alon Bartur, and Alex Chan for giving feedback on drafts of this post.

-We started Switchboard to make it easier to build fully integrated tailored onboarding into your product.
+We started Dopt to make it easier to build fully integrated tailored onboarding into your product.
 We provide powerful building blocks to define targeting and flow logic.
 Our APIs and SDKs give you full control over the UX and fit into your product development workflow, saving valuable dev time.